Psalm 1

 but the way of the wicked shall perish.

 In the end, God would favor the faithful, not those who placed self above all.
-The faithful would gather together with him (the "assembly of the just") while the self-absorbed would find judgement and ruin.
+The faithful would gather together with him (the "assembly of the just") while the self-absorbed would find judgment and ruin.
 (1:5-6; it is unclear whether these verses referred to comment on a present state of affairs or a belief in an end times "Day of the Lord").

 "The faith-filled person is happy."
 I have found that statement to be true by experience.
 The people I most admire are those who live happily with God.
 That commitment shades their entire existence in a joyful glow.
 Their smile is genuine, their love for their spouse and children overflows.
 These are the people I want to be around; these are the people I am proud to call my friends and my heroes.
 I find their happiness is infectious, because it finds its roots in something I value most of all: a deep love for God.